First, what is a webhook?

 }

 The JSON that gets sent to TradersPost has to be precisely accurate in order for us to accept it.
-It is important to pay attention all the details, all the little characters have meaning and are important.
+It is important to pay attention to all the details, all the little characters have meaning and are important.
 Here are the types of errors you may encounter when sending JSON to TradersPost webhooks.

 post-required - HTTP POST method is required.